maxschelski/maxschelski/README.md

-I am a PostDoc in computational neuroscience in the group of Tatjana Tchumatchenko and currently developing mathematical models of neuronal cell biology underlying synaptic plasticity.
+I am working in computational neuroscience in the group of Tatjana Tchumatchenko and currently developing mathematical models of neuronal cell biology underlying synaptic plasticity.

+For my PhD I worked in the group of Frank Bradke on microtubule dynamics during neurodevelopment.

-By training I am an experimental neurobiologist with more than 16 years of experience in programming and 8 years of experience in live-cell imaging of neurons.
+I have more than 16 years of experience in programming and 8 years of experience in live-cell imaging of neurons.

 <!--
 **maxschelski/maxschelski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.